ibm-hyper-protect/hyper-protect-virtual-servers-hosted-trial/docs/setenv.md

 !!! info
-    In this trial, we will use the Hyper Protect Virtual Servers CLI (`hpvs` command) to interact with our Hyper Protect Virtual Servers Hosting Appliance in order to perform the various actions necessary for the Secure Build, or bring your own image.
+    In this trial, you will use the Hyper Protect Virtual Servers CLI (`hpvs` command) to interact with the Hyper Protect Virtual Servers Hosting Appliance in order to perform the various actions necessary for Secure Build, or Bring Your Own Image.
 Here is a quick introduction to the commands available through this CLI.

 1. See the different commands you could enter with: